beeblebrox3/star/readme.md

 This module is available on all components, libs, services etc, because is defined in the first lines of bootstrap.js file.
 The  default configuration values can be set on the `config.js` file on root folder.

+On `src/js/config.js` the framework will scan the  `/.env.js` file and set every config on that file in the `App.Config` instance.
+You can create additional configs, if you want.

 ### EventManager
 This module, like the name suggests, allows you to fire and observe application's events.
 Let's see: